hswolff/silly-intro-to-web-dev/README.md

 12. Congrats on learning HTML!
     - What did you learn?
 Let's recap!
     - Now we're going to learn some CSS.

+## CSS

+All related code is in `css/` folder

+Same as HTML, numbers refer